 5. You’re Ultimately Responsible

 The burden falls on you to secure your passwords.
 If you’re not keeping things up to date, using the best software, and changing your passwords, you’re going to expose yourself to potential threats from simple negligence.
-Many of us take our passwords for granted (which is why so many re-use the same password for everything) or not seriously enough.
+Many of us take the most common passwords for granted (which is why so many re-use the same password for everything) or not seriously enough.
 Ultimately, it comes down to us to take preventive measures and secure our sensitive information.